aramder/aramder.github.io/projects/_posts/2018-3-23-Volvo-CANtrol.md

 ![Showing the internal wiring within the Whelen unit](/images/Volvo CANtrol/internal wiring.jpg)

-A ribbon cable will connect the siren to the controller unit.
+A ribbon cable connects the Whelen and controller units.
 Signals such as the MAN, HORN, and SHDN lines will go to the three transistors to simulate contact closures.
 Seven lines from the rotary mode select switch will go to the 74LS138 to select the unit's operating mode.
 The rotary switch usually pulls one of the seven lines low (all lines have a pullup to 5v), which goes to a microcontroller.
-Since the 74LS138 has active low outputs, Y0 through Y6 can be directly connected to the seven mode select lines.
+Since the 74LS138 has active low outputs, the first seven outputs can be directly connected to the seven mode select lines.

 ![Testing the Whelen unit and controller on a testbench](/images/Volvo CANtrol/testing.jpg)